-These included unofficial screenshots of Mac OS X Leopard before the operating system was released.
+These included unofficial screenshots of Mac OS X Leopard before Apple released the operating system.
 The straw that apparently broke the camel’s back, however, was a series of reports about an upcoming Macintosh and word processing software.

 Think Secret reported these rumors in 2004.
 They were shown to be true when Steve Jobs debuted the Mac mini and iWork productivity suite at the January 2005 Macworld event in San Francisco.